oneeve8/kobble-data/content/Information.md

 * Plate tectonics
 * Distance of the Sun and Moon
 * What is the Sun?
-* What is the Moon
+* What is the Moon?
-* What are the stars and planets
+* What are the stars and planets?

 Images: